 Structurally, the steel frame’s exterior members represent a tube where the necessary stiffness is provided by diagonal members and those structural floors that coincide with the diagonals’ intersections and the corner columns.
 In keeping with the functional organization, this tubular body has its largest cross-section where the stresses caused by wind forces are greatest.
 Steel consumption, amounting to about 30-pounds-per-square-foot of floor space, was no greater than for a 50-story conventional tower.

-John Hancock Center Plans
+History of the John Hancock Center

 John Hancock Center Image Gallery